GokulManoharan/atlas-ds-challenge/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## About